KDE/documentation-develop-kde-org/HIG/source/style/typography.rst

 * Limit the range of any dynamic type resizing to preserve the intended visual hierarchy.
 For example, don't resize body text to be bigger than the heading text.
-Or don't resize the section heading text to fit more words so that it's smaller than the body text.
-Or don't resize text of relatively lesser importance so that it's bigger than text or other visual elements that should be of relatively greater importance.
+Or don't resize the section heading text to fit more words so that it is smaller than the body text.
+Or don't resize text of relatively lesser importance so that it is bigger than text or other visual elements that should be of relatively greater importance.

 .. warning::
-   |devicon| Never use **Text{}** in Kirigami or Plasma, because it
+   |devicon| Never use ``Text { }`` in Kirigami or Plasma, because it
-   doesn't follow the system font rendering settings.
+   does not follow the system font settings.
 See :ref:`typography-code` for implemntation.

 .. warning::